apache/couchdb-fauxton/readme.md

 Fauxton is the new Web UI for CouchDB.
 To get it running in development on your machine.
 Follow the steps below.

+## Install via NPM

+You can use the latest release of Fauxton via npm:

+    npm install -g fauxton
+    fauxton

+See `fauxton --help` for extra options.

 ## CouchDB is Required

 Install couchdb from docs here: http://couchdb.readthedocs.org/en/latest/install/index.html